12-Month Wedding Planning Checklist Calendar

 12+ months before

-- Assemble your "planning team."
-Consider hiring a wedding consultant.
+Assemble your "planning team."
+Consider hiring a wedding planner.

 8–10 months before

-- Research and book your wedding professionals.
-Interview vendors: photographer, videographer, reception band or DJ, and florist.
+Research and book your wedding vendors: photographer, videographer, reception band or DJ, and florist.

-- Research and reserve accommodations for out-of-town guests.
+Research and reserve hotel rooms for out-of-town guests.

 Register for gifts.

 Contact rental companies if you need to rent anything for the ceremony or reception, such as chairs, tables and a tent.